Idalion: Archaeology

-The Idalion Tablet is a 5th-century BC bronze tablet found here and inscribed on both sides.
+The Idalion Tablet is a 5th-century BC bronze tablet inscribed on both sides was found here.
 The script of the tablet is in the Cypriot syllabary and the inscription itself is in Greek.
 The tablet records a contract between "the king and the city" and mentions a reward given to a family of physicians for providing free health services to casualties during the siege of Idalion by the Persians.

-North of Idalium is the Nymphaeum of Kafizin, with Cypro-syllabic inscriptions dated to 225–218 BC.
+North of Idalion is the Nymphaeum of Kafizin, with Cypro-syllabic inscriptions dated to 225–218 BC.